joao-paulo-santos/Bloqedex/backend/README.md

 # Bloqedex Backend API

-A comprehensive .NET 8 backend API for the Bloqedex Pokédex application, built following Clean Architecture principles and integrating with the PokéAPI.
+A .NET 8 backend API for the Bloqedex Pokédex application, built following Clean Architecture principles and integrating with the PokéAPI.

 ## Architecture